-Czech Republic's Ester Ledecka Makes History With Golds In Snowboarding And Skiing
+Ester Ledecka Makes History, Winning Olympic Gold In Both Snowboarding And Skiing

 With a gold medal in the snowboard parallel giant slalom, Ester Ledecka of the Czech Republic has become the first woman in Winter Olympics history to win a gold medal in two different sports at the same Olympic Games.